mgorabbani/weather/README.md

 - Run `pnpm run dev` to start the development server.
 - Run `pnpm run build` to build the application for production.
-- Run `pnpm run lint` to lint the codebase with ESLint.
+- Run `pnpm run test` to run the test.

-## Contributing
+## Improvements

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+- Add a loading indicator.

-## License
+- Add more tests.

-This project is open source and available under the [MIT License](LICENSE).
+- I would use react-testing-library to test some of the components. but i would use e2e testing to test the whole application. my favorite tool for e2e testing is cypress and playwright.